 If you have an enquiring mind, a desire to innovate and develop solutions to problems that have real social, societal and economic impact, you will find an engineering education both stimulating and rewarding.
-Whether your interests lie in agri-food, business, communications, energy, healthcare, materials, pharmaceuticals, physical infrastructure, transport or water, there is an option within UCD Engineering that will suit you.
-With international leaders in the fields of engineering, the programmes will provide you with core knowledge in the subject, an expectation of attaining excellence and the development of your capacity for independent and creative thinking, problem solving and leadership in your chosen speciality.
+Whether your interests lie in agri-food, business, communications, energy, environment, healthcare, materials, pharmaceuticals, physical infrastructure, transport or water, there is an option within UCD Engineering that will suit you.
+With international leaders in the fields of engineering, the courses will provide you with core knowledge in the subject, an expectation of attaining excellence and the development of your capacity for independent and creative thinking, problem solving and leadership in your chosen speciality.

-Professor Aoife Ahern, Dean of Engineering
+- Professor Aoife Ahern, Dean of Engineering

-1) CAO Points Range 2019: 511-625
+CAO Points Range 2020: 520-625Length of Course: 3 Years (BSc)(Hons) + 2 Years (ME)

-Length of Course: 3 Years (BSc) (Hons) + 2 Years (ME) or 4 Years (BE)
+or 4 Years (BE) DN150 Places: 265

-- H4 in Mathematics
+- · H4 in Mathematics

-- H6 in a laboratory science and
+- · H6 in a laboratory science and

-- O6/H7 in English, Irish and two other recognised subjects
+- · O6/H7 in English, Irish and two other recognised subjects